 What is the difference between throughput and bandwidth?

-How can I improve my network's throughput?
+How can I measure throughput in my network?